Lomo Saltado during a Peruvian Cooking Vacation

 When one thinks of Peruvian cuisine, ceviche often comes to mind.
 But seafood “cooked” in lime juice is just one of many traditional dishes that hail from this South American country that you can explore on our cooking vacations in Peru.
 That’s because the cuisine here is one of the most diverse in the world with more than 2,000 soups and 250 desserts, and that’s just a tip of the iceberg in this country full of gastronomical delights.

 Influenced by the Incas and immigrants from all over the world, the cuisine here is one of fusion, combining the flavors of four continents.
+This is one reason why it is considered one of the world’s top culinary destinations.
 This is nowhere more apparent than in the delectable dish known as lomo saltado, which guests can learn about during our Peru cooking vacations.

 Lomo saltado, also known as “jumping beef,” was greatly influenced by Chinese cuisine.
 After all, at its core, this dish is a stir fry made with soy sauce as a marinade and sirloin or beef steak sautéed and browned in a skillet.
 Next the vegetables — often tomatoes, yellow aji peppers, and onions — are mixed in.